Force over Distance: Chapter 52

 //Nothing.// Young tried to make it true. //You tired of this yet?//

-//It’s more interesting than watching fuckin’ films, I’ll give it that.//
+//It’s more interesting than watchin’ fuckin’ films, I’ll give it that.//

 “Nick, you can do better than this.”
-Telford said sharply.
+Telford said.
 “Stop sandbagging.”

 //Sandbagging is when you conceal your true abilities,// Young defined. //Usually because you have an ulterior motive.
 Here.
 I’ll use it in a sentence.
-You’re literally the most proficient sandbagger I’ve ever met in my life.// He sent the man a wave of calm that was probably chock full of all the fondness he didn’t bother to strip out of it.
+You’re the most proficient sandbagger I’ve ever met in my life.// He sent the man a wave of calm, chock full of all the fondness he didn’t bother to strip out of it.

 Rush shot Young a confusedly skeptical look.
 Caught between offense, amusement, and disapproval, he defaulted to Flustered Math Professor.